Best Antibiotics for Hidradenitis Suppurativa

 What Should Patients Do at Home During Antibiotic Treatment?

 Home care can support medical treatment, but it cannot replace it.
-During antibiotic therapy, the aim is to protect the skin, reduce friction, monitor side effects, and avoid behaviors that make HS worse.
+During antibiotic therapy, the

 Helpful Home Measures